chanzuckerberg/edu-design-system/docs/CODE_GUIDELINES.md

 #### Do's

 - Always declare the block class for a component (e.g. `card`, `button`, etc.).
 Modifier classes on their own (e.g. `card--inverted` or `button--primary`) are not permitted.
 - Each element within a component _must_ include the appropriate class applied in accordance with BEM standards (e.g. `accordion__panel` or `text-field__label`).
-Unclassed elements (e.g. stray `<p>` or `<span>` tags) are not permitted (with the exception of the `TextPassage` component which is explicitly designed to handle uncontrolled markup).
+Unclassed elements (e.g. stray `<p>` or `<span>` tags) are not permitted (with the exception of the `Text` component which is explicitly designed to handle uncontrolled markup).
 While verbose, this approach yields a consistent codebase, allows for tight styling control, better future proofs of the design system's codebase.

 #### Don'ts